HughG/holygradle-plugins/developer-readme.md

 artifactoryUsername=<username>
 artifactoryPassword=<encrypted artifactory password>
 ```

+Run 'gw tasks'.
+You may need to supply proxy arguments if it's the first time you've run this version of Gradle
+(e.g., 'gw -Dhttp.proxyHost=proxyserver -Dhttp.proxyPort=8080').

 Note that IntelliJ IDEA will fail to open the project until you've created this file (because it parses the
 "build.gradle" files, and some of them depend on these properties).